AtlasOfLivingAustralia/ala-charts-plugin/README.md

 on top of biocache services but could be extended to include other services (e.g. logger services, ecodata services).

+## Versions

+* 1.3.x is built with grails 2.5.x and supports bootstrap 3
+* 1.4.x is built with grails 3.x and supports bootstrap 3

 ## Usage instructions

 To use the plugin you need to set up a external JSON configuration file for the charts.